shreya139/MiningMavericks/README.md

       LSTM has been used for predicting the number of sixes.
 The choice of LSTM for this task is apt due to the inherent sequential nature of cricket match data.
 Ball-by-ball events influence a batsman's performance over time, and LSTMs excel at capturing patterns in sequential data with long-term dependencies.
 This makes them well-suited for analyzing and predicting outcomes in cricket matches, where the order of events is crucial in understanding player performance.

 #### 2. [Training the model to predict Wicket Fall](https://github.com/shreya139/MiningMavericks/blob/main/CP3.py)
-      We endeavored to train the model to anticipate whether a wicket will fall or not based on the prevailing statistics of the current delivery.
+      Our model training endeavors focused on predicting the likelihood of a wicket falling based on the current delivery statistics.
+Given the substantial class imbalance, we explored both Oversampling and Undersampling techniques to evaluate the model's performance.
+We employed Random Forest and Logistic Regression for training, and further experimented with Sequential Deep Learning and Functional API Deep Learning methods to enhance predictive capabilities.

 ### Task 2: [Predicting the Finalist Teams](https://github.com/shreya139/MiningMavericks/blob/main/CP03_T28_Task2_%26_Task3.ipynb)
       In our attempt to predict the outcome of cricket matches, specifically whether the batting team will win or not, we employed various machine learning ensemble techniques and deep learning methods.
 The features used for prediction include 'venue', 'batting_team', 'bowling_team', 'ball', 'score', 'run_rate', 'req_rr', 'ball_left', 'req_runs', 'wickets_remaining', and 'target.'